arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_inventory.md

   response will be empty and clients can go to sleep for a while and try again later.

-**Note**: on a coordinator, this request must have the query parameter *DBserver* which must be an ID of a DBserver.
+**Note**: on a Coordinator, this request must have the query parameter *DBserver* which must be an ID of a DB-Server.
-The very same request is forwarded synchronously to that DBserver.
+The very same request is forwarded synchronously to that DB-Server.
-It is an error if this attribute is not bound in the coordinator case.
+It is an error if this attribute is not bound in the Coordinator case.

-**Note:**: Using the `global` parameter the top-level object contains a key `databases` under which each key represents a datbase name, and the value conforms to the above describtion.
+**Note**: Using the `global` parameter the top-level object contains a key `databases` under which each key represents a database name, and the value conforms to the above description.

 @RESTRETURNCODES